OpenCTI-Platform/opencti/docs/docs/administration/segregation.md

 ### Maximum shareable marking definitions

-This configuration allows to define, for each type of marking definitions, until which level we allow to share data externally.
+This configuration allows to define, for each type of marking definitions, until which level we allow to share data externally (via Public dashboard or file export).

 The marking definitions that can be shared by a group are the ones
 - that are allowed for this group